whatsupmailbox/whatsupmailbox.github.io/_posts/2016-05-19-Luxor-Box-Subscription-May-2016-Review.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> Wow, wow and wow.
 This box was ah-mazing!
 I absolutely LOVED everything, great job Luxor Box!
-It had a good variety of products and the tumbler from Rose et Marius made this box extra special and hands down my favorite box from them ever.</p>
+It had a good variety of products and the tumbler from Rose et Marius made this box extra special and hands down my favorite box from them ever.
+Although there seemed to be less items this month compared to past months, all of the items were definitely in the luxury category versus 1 or 2 high-valued items mixed in with smaller items that seems more like fillers.
+I definitely prefer less items but more quality.
+Hopefully they keep this trend for the upcoming boxes!</p>

 <p>If you haven't joined yet, you can <a href="http://www.luxorbox.com/#!become-a-member/cjg9" target="_blank"><big>subscribe to Luxor Box here</big></a>.
 Their next shipment is July 2016!</p>
 <br>